 See also Local Crime News’ regularly published list of arrests of Berkeley residents.
 Other sources of information on crime in Berkeley include the Police Department’s CrimeView Community and CrimeMapping.com.

 From Jan.
 6-12, there were 19 burglary reports, 25 auto break-in or theft reports, and five stolen vehicle reports to the Berkeley Police Department, according to CrimeMapping.com.
 Three robberies and 10 assaults were reported.
+These numbers are subject to change.
+Click the previous links for the most current information.

 Jan.
 6, Sunday